Get all the latest data for Santo Domingo

 Do I need a specific visa to buy property in Santo Domingo right now?

-No, you do not need a specific visa or residency permit to buy property in Santo Domingo, and many foreigners purchase while visiting on a tourist stay.
+In June 2026, a foreigner does not need a special property visa to buy residential property in Santo Domingo, and buying while on a tourist entry is generally possible.

 Does buying property help me get residency and citizenship in Santo Domingo in 2026?

-As of early 2026, buying property in Santo Domingo does not automatically grant you residency or citizenship, but real estate investment can be part of an investor residency application.
+As of 2026, buying property in Santo Domingo does not automatically give residency or citizenship, but a qualifying real estate investment can support an investor-residency file if it meets the official conditions.

 Can I legally rent out property on my visa in Santo Domingo right now?